-5.16 Cemeteries / Graveyards (Special Exemption)
+6.4.
+Cemeteries / Graveyards (Special Exemption)

-- 5.16.1 Property registered in the name of a private individual/organisation and not actively being used as a cemetery/graveyard for the selling of burial plots, may be granted a 100% Rates Rebate.
-The status of the applicant's activities will be reassessed upon annual application as confirmed by the City's Cemetery Co-ordinator, Community Services Directorate after inspection. - 5.16.2 Properties where the City Manager has identified a cemetery which is dormant and no longer being maintained by the owner, and the owner can no longer be traced and a prepayment electricity meter and a water management device or water prepayment meter have been installed (where applicable), may be granted a 100% rates rebate.
+6.4.1.
+Property registered in the name of a private individual/organisation and not actively being used as a cemetery/graveyard for the selling of burial plots, may be granted a 100% Rates Rebate.
+Owners must apply for the rebate when a new GV or SV, as the case may be, are implemented and the use of the properties must be confirmed by the City's Cemetery Co-ordinator, Community Services Directorate after inspection.
+6.4.2.
+Properties where the City Manager has identified a cemetery which is dormant and no longer being maintained by the owner, and the owner can no longer be traced and where services are provided, a prepayment electricity meter and a water management device or water prepayment meter have been installed (where applicable), may be granted a 100% rates rebate.

-5.17 Sporting bodies
+6.5.
+Sporting bodies

-5.17.1 The City may grant a 100% rates rebate for amateur sporting bodies open to the general public subject to the requirements listed in 5.17.1 to 5.17.3.
+- 6.5.1.
+The City may grant a 100% rates rebate for amateur sporting bodies open to the general public subject to the requirements listed in 6.5.1 to 6.5.3.
 Such properties must be used predominantly by sporting bodies for the purpose of amateur sport and any social activities which are connected with such sport.
 These properties and/or owners of properties are deemed to contribute benefits to the community.
 An annual rebate will only be granted after an official application made by an owner or a user of a property (on behalf of an owner) has been approved.
-Owners or such users who fail to apply for the rebate by 31 August will not be entitled to the rebate for that financial year.
+Owners or such users who fail to apply for the rebate by 31 August will not be entitled to the rebate for that financial year. - 6.5.2.
+These rebates are intended to assist sporting bodies with limited resources that are liable for the payment of the rates and not for those who have the ability to pay as determined from their Audited Financial Statements by the CFO or his/her nominee in terms of paragraph 5.12.3.1. - 6.5.3.
+Although these rebates are not applicable to any Vacant Land irrespective of its zoning or intended usage, land used for sporting activities does not necessarily require improvements and may qualify for the rebate.

-- 5.17.2 These rebates are intended to assist sporting bodies with limited resources that are liable for the payment of the rates and not for those who have the ability to pay as determined from their Audited Financial Statements by the CFO or his/her nominee in terms of paragraph 5.12.3.1. - 5.17.3 Although these rebates are not applicable to any Vacant Land irrespective of its zoning or intended usage, land used for sporting activities does not necessarily require improvements and may qualify for the rebate.
+6.6.
+Homeless Peoples Shelters

-5.18 Homeless Peoples Shelters
+6.6.1.
+Homeless Peoples Shelters, assessment centres and second phase accommodation must first apply annually to the Executive Director: Area-Based Service Delivery for accreditation as they may qualify for 100% rates rebate and special tariffs on other municipal services.
+This also includes organisations accredited by the Executive Director: Area-Based Service Delivery, who care for homeless children as stipulated in the Children's Act, 38 of 2005.

-- 5.18.1 Homeless Peoples Shelters, assessment centres and second phase accommodation must first apply annually to HOMAC for accreditation as they may also qualify for 100% rates rebate and special tariffs on other municipal services.
-This also includes organisations accredited by HOMAC, who care for homeless children as stipulated in the Children's Act, 38 of 2005. - 5.18.2 These rebates and special tariffs are intended to assist organisations that would be liable for the payment of the rates and tariffs and that have limited resources and not for those who have the ability to pay as determined from their audited financial statements by the CFO or his/her nominee in terms of paragraph 5.12.3.1.
+6.6.2.
+These rebates and special tariffs are intended to assist organisations that would be liable for the payment of the rates and tariffs and that have limited resources and not for those who have the ability to pay as determined from their audited financial statements by the CFO or his/her nominee in terms of paragraph 5.12.3.1.

-5.19 Early Childhood Development (ECD)
+6.7.
+Early Childhood Development (ECD)

-- 5.19.1 ECD organisations must apply annually to the Social Development and Early Childhood Development Portfolio Committee for accreditation in terms of their set criteria to qualify for a 100% rates rebate. - 5.19.2 These rebates are intended to assist organisations with limited resources that are liable for the payment of the rates and not for those who have the ability to pay as determined from their Audited Financial Statements by the CFO or his/her nominee in terms of paragraph 5.12.
+- 6.7.1.
+ECD organisations must apply annually to the Social Development and Early Childhood Development Portfolio Committee for accreditation in terms of their set criteria to qualify for a 100% rates rebate. - 6.7.2.
+These rebates are intended to assist organisations with limited resources that are liable for the payment of the rates and not for those who have the ability to pay as determined from their Audited Financial Statements by the CFO or his/her nominee in terms of paragraph 5.12.
 3.1.

-5.20 General Exemption
+6.8.
+General Exemption